 In proving a premises liability case, an injured person must show that the standard of reasonableness required by an owner has not been met.
 Perhaps the most difficult element an injured person must prove is the owner’s knowledge of the condition causing his or her injury.
 The injured person must prove that the owner knew or should have known the condition in order for liability to attach, which is often quite often difficult to establish.

 Even common accidents such as slips and falls can present complex legal issues and complicated questions of both fact and law.
-Accordingly, if you have been injured in a premises-related accident, an experienced and knowledgeable personal injury attorney at The Clore Law Group LLC in Charleston, South Carolina, is in an excellent position to advise you on your rights and work with you to pursue a favorable outcome in your premises liability claim.
+Accordingly, if you have been injured on someone’s dangerous property contact an experienced and knowledgeable attorney at Clore Law Group to discuss your situation and learn your legal options.

 Premises Liability Law Suits

 Who can be held responsible for their dangerous property?
 Homeowners, business owners, renters and even landlords can be held responsible for the condition of their properties.
 Often, the greater question is whether we can collect against the responsible party.
 The majority of property owners have insurance, which means they should have coverage for the claim.
 Unfortunately, the coverage may not be sufficient or the policy may have expired.
 These are just a few examples of why you need an attorney experienced in premises liability lawsuits.

 Upon determining the validity of your claim and the potential to collect, our attorneys will begin working to determine the medical expenses and lost wages, as well as pain and suffering.
 In addition to our years of experience, we may hire experts to help prove your case.
 We front all the costs of your lawsuit, so we are totally invested in winning your case– we won’t get paid if we lose!
 Contact Clore Law Group today for a free legal evaluation of your case.